rmusab/rmusab.github.io/_pages/teaching.md

 - A [blog post](https://lena-voita.github.io/posts/acl19_heads.html) by Lena digging into the nuts and bolts of attention heads in Transformer models.

-- Yandex's online [machine learning textbook](https://education.yandex.ru/handbook/ml) is designed for those who are not afraid of mathematics and want to delve into ML technologies, covering classical theory to cutting-edge topics, with new chapters to be added regularly.

 - A [video course on NLP from Standford University](https://youtu.be/8rXD5-xhemo) (CS224N, Winter 2019).
 It can be used as a good theoretical introduction into the basics of NLP.

-- [A visual introduction to information theory](https://colah.github.io/posts/2015-09-Visual-Information/).
-This post explores the fundamentals of information theory, including optimal encoding, entropy, cross-entropy, mutual information, and other essential concepts that underpin how NLP models learn from data.

 - A [great resource](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) for deeper understanding of how LSTMs work with pleasant and informative illustrations.